 The drafter, painter, sculptor and mosaic-maker passed away in 2018 at 90 years old.
 By that time her dream-like depictions of wide-eyed children, angels, birds and other animals had become iconic.
 She’s one of just a few Australian artists whose art practice is as respected on the established gallery circuit as it is on the street – from her painting of the very first Melbourne Art Tram in 1978 to her collaborations with local fashion label Gorman in 2016 and 2018.

-And this December, the Jewish Museum of Australia will host the largest survey of the artist’s life and work to date.
+And this February, after a Covid-related delay, the Jewish Museum of Australia will host the largest survey of the artist’s life and work to date.

 The exhibition will showcase never-exhibited works from the Mora family’s private collections and Mirka’s studio and archives.
 Rather than just presenting the works of art – as many of the exhibitions held during Mirka’s lifetime did – this show will connect the artist’s complex life experiences with her creative output.
 Her voice will be present in numerous forms – letters, sketchbooks, diaries, video interviews and more.
-And Bram says to expect a few surprises, too.
+During lockdown, the museum commissioned audio artists Madeleine Flynn and Tim Humphrey to create a soundscape that – using Mirka’s own voice – will guide visitors through the space.

 Born in Paris in 1928 to a Lithuanian Jewish father and a Romanian Jewish mother, Mirka was sent to a concentration camp at Pithiviers (south of Paris) in 1942, when she was 14.
 She was scheduled to be deported to Auschwitz, but, through the ingenuity of her parents, was miraculously released.
 She spent the remaining three years of World War II hiding in small villages and forests in France with her family.